She was trending on Twitter. Strangers were calling her ugly.

 Her engagement was disintegrating.
 She was delivering the performance of her career.
 The director couldn't tell.

 How a Type 3 handles failure tells you more than how they handle success.
-Sweeney has two case studies, and the contrast is the whole psychology.
+Sweeney gave us two case studies, and the contrast maps the entire personality.

 Madame Web (2024): A Sony superhero film that became one of the year's biggest flops.
 Critics savaged it.
 The internet turned it into a meme.